Earlier this week, jurors in Minnesota found former police officer Derek Chauvin guilty on all counts...

 The scholarship was established in 2005 in honor of the late Mereese Ladson, Controller at Brooklyn College (CUNY).
 Ms. Ladson was a President and long-time leader of NACAS East and a great friend to the entire association.
 Her professionalism, commitment to inclusiveness for all, and leadership were sources of inspiration to our members.

-Since its inception, the scholarship has provided professional development funds totalling approximately $15,000 to more than 22 individuals of minorities, races, or ethnic groups such as Black or African American, Hispanic or Latino, Asian, American Indian or Alaskan Native, or Native Hawaiian or other Pacific Islander.
+Since its inception, the scholarship has provided professional development funds totaling approximately $18,750 to more than 25 individuals of minorities, races, or ethnic groups such as Black or African American, Hispanic or Latino, Asian, American Indian or Alaskan Native, or Native Hawaiian or other Pacific Islander.

 Founded in 1969 as the National Association of College Auxiliary Services, NACAS is a professional trade association that supports the non-academic segment of higher education responsible for generating business through a diverse array of campus services that students need and value – such as food services, bookstores, housing, and transportation.
-NACAS Members work at a leadership level within 4-year and 2-year colleges and universities located worldwide and oversee multiple auxiliary services, making executive decisions that shape them to create hospitable and well-rounded campus communities.
 As the leading organization supporting all campus services, NACAS is the community-of-choice for strategic leaders who advance campus environments to improve the quality of life for students.

 About the NACAS Foundation